History of nursing: Catholic Europe

-The Catholic elites provided hospital services because of their theology of salvation that holds that faith accompanied by good works were the route to heaven.
+The Catholic Church provided hospital services because of its theology of salvation that holds that faith accompanied by good works were the route to heaven.
 The same theology holds strong into the 21st century.
-In Catholic areas, the tradition of nursing sisters continued uninterrupted.
+In Catholic areas, the tradition of nursing sisters continues uninterrupted today.
 Several orders of nuns provided nursing services in hospitals.
 A leadership role was taken by the Daughters of Charity of Saint Vincent de Paul, founded in France in 1633.
 New orders of Catholic nuns expanded the range of activities and reached new areas.
 For example, in rural Brittany in France, the Daughters of the Holy Spirit, created in 1706, played a central role.
 New opportunity for nuns as charitable practitioners were created by devout nobles on their own estates.
 The nuns provided comprehensive care for the sick poor on their patrons' estates, acting not only as nurses, but took on expanded roles as physicians, surgeons, and apothecaries.
 The French Catholics in New France (Canada) and New Orleans continued these traditions.
 During the French Revolution, most of the orders of nurses were shut down and there was no organized nursing care to replace them.
 However the demand for their nursing services remained strong, and after 1800 the sisters reappeared and resumed their work in hospitals and on rural estates.
 They were tolerated by officials because they had widespread support and were the link between elite physicians and distrustful peasants who needed help.

 Protestantism closes the hospitals

 The Protestant reformers, led by Martin Luther, rejected the notion that rich men could gain God's grace through good works—and thereby escape purgatory—by providing cash endowments to charitable institutions.
 They also rejected the Catholic idea that the poor patients earned grace and salvation through their suffering.
 Protestants generally closed all the convents and most of the hospitals, sending women home to become housewives, often against their will.
 On the other hand, local officials recognized the public value of hospitals, and some were continued in Protestant lands, but without monks or nuns and in the control of local governments.

 In London, the crown allowed two hospitals to continue their charitable work, under nonreligious control of city officials.
 The convents were all shut down but Harkness finds that women—some of them former nuns—were part of a new system that delivered essential medical services to people outside their family.
 They were employed by parishes and hospitals, as well as by private families, and provided nursing care as well as some medical, pharmaceutical, and surgical services.

 In the 16th century, Protestant reformers shut down the monasteries and convents, though they allowed a few to continue in operation.
 Those nuns who had been serving as nurses were given pensions or told to get married and stay home.
-Between 1600 and 1800, Protestant Europe had a few notable hospitals, but no regular system of nursing.
+Between 1500 and 1800, Protestant Europe had a few notable hospitals, but no regular system of nursing.
 The weakened public role of women left female practitioners restricted to assisting neighbors and family in an unpaid and unrecognized capacity.